6.1 Common Hand Tools

 David Ridge

-A toolbox filled with hand tools may very well be the next most important thing in a fabricator‘s arsenal, after your welder.
+After their welder, a toolbox filled with hand tools may very well be the next most important thing in a fabricator‘s arsenal.
 Knowing how to use hand tools to fit and fabricate metal structures requires time and practice but is an essential skill for anyone who wants to succeed in this industry.

 Fabrication vs Welding

 The tools discussed in this section represent a large portion of what you might find in a welder’s personal toolbox.
 Not every tool out on the market is discussed, but there is enough depth of information included to give you a good idea of what you might need to start fabricating.
-There are also some specialty items discussed that a welder may or may not need, or that they may not own personally but would be found in a weld shop.
+Some specialty items that a welder may or may not need, or that they may not own personally but would find in a weld shop, are also covered.

 Layout Tools

-When you hear the term “layout” used in a welding shop, the context is usually about taking measurements and/or marking locations.
+When you hear the term layout used in a welding shop, the context is usually about taking measurements and/or marking locations.
 Layout can be a complex process.
-A fabricator must have knowledge and a decent amount of skill with reading blueprints, applying shop math, and using measuring tools, as well as a good general grasp of how a metal weldment goes together.
+A fabricator must have a decent amount of skill in reading blueprints, applying shop math, and using measuring tools, as well as a good general grasp of how a metal weldment goes together.

-Most layout tools will fall under the categories of measuring and marking tools, but there are some other tools to consider.
+Most layout tools will fall under the categories of measuring and marking tools, but there are some others to consider.

 Measuring Tools

-Measuring tools are a fairly broad category of tools, but for anyone who builds things by hand, they are indispensable.
-There are tools for determining any dimension.
-Measuring tools are used to find length, width, depth, height, and thickness.
-They are used to determine if something is “square” (90o with itself), angled, or curved.
-They can tell you if an object is level (perfectly horizontal) and plumb (perfectly vertical).
+Measuring tools are a broad category, and for anyone who builds things by hand, they are indispensable.
+Tools exist for determining any dimension: to find an object’s length, width, depth, height, and thickness; determine if something is square (90-degrees with itself), angled, or curved; and confirm if an object is level (perfectly horizontal) and plumb (perfectly vertical).
 Depending on the work you are doing, any or all of these dimensions may need to be taken into account.

 Some measuring tools are very precise, such as a micrometer, while others give a less accurate measuring scale, like a metal ruler.
 You want to use the correct measuring tool for the work you are performing.
 Sometimes a less precise tool will work just fine if the tolerances you are working with are somewhat loose.